-Impacted Areas Plans by the SELPA and LEA to Conduct Dispute Prevention and Voluntary Alternative Dispute Resolution to Prevent and Resolve Special Education Disputes Students Served by Proposed Plan Language access provided as a supplement pursuant to state and federal law Increase translation staff, translate all information docs to align with the LEA-ELL population, purchase All English language learners identified with disabilities, who are at risk of not reclassifying or not graduating.
+Plans by the SELPA and LEA to Conduct Dispute Prevention and Voluntary Alternative Dispute Resolution to Prevent and Resolve Special Education Students Served by Impacted Areas Disputes Proposed Plan Language access provided as a supplement pursuant to state and federal law Increase translation staff, translate all information docs to align with the All English language learners identified with disabilities, who are at risk of not reclassifying or not graduating.
 Collaboration with family empowerment centers and other family support organizations.
 Connect liaisons to CAC, P&I, Celebrate Families; parent education and experiential learning; work with IRC, Rockin' Our Disabilities, CAPTAIN, Moses Ministry, other.
 Students with Autism and other disabilities, those subject to "Child-find", identified in dispro data, ELL, African Am. students and with chronic absenteeism.
 Conduct voluntary alternative dispute resolution activities, including offering voluntary alternative dispute resolution for issues that are not resolved through the individualized education program process.
 Promote SELPA and LEA ADR services, support resolution skills with training and coaching, develop internal systems of ADR procedures, increase staff for ADR services, train stake holders in IDEA, provide educational materials.
 Students with disabilities, students with Autism, and those subject to "Child-find".
-Students identified in dispro data, students with Autism, ELL students, and students identifying as African American.
-Partnership with family empowerment centers or other family support organizations, including by providing support to those organizations to assist in the activities specified in this subdivision to prevent and resolve disputes in a pupil- centered, collaborative, and equitable manner. parent centers and hire staff; build relationships and partner with local parent support groups: IRC, IEHP, Autism Society, CAPTAIN, Moses Ministries and other regional parent resource groups.
-Provide training: Students with disabilities including Autism and those subject to "Child-find".
+Students identified in dispro data, students with Autism, ELL students, and students identifying as African American. family support organizations, including by providing support to those organizations to assist in the activities specified in this subdivision to prevent and resolve disputes in a pupil- Create outreach teams, develop local parent centers and hire staff; build relationships and partner with local parent support groups: IRC, IEHP, Autism Society, CAPTAIN, Moses Ministries and other regional parent resource groups.
+Provide training: IDEA rights, collaboration, building positive relationships.
+Provide child-care and vary the time of activities.
+Students with disabilities including Autism and those subject to "Child-find".
 Students identified in dispro. data, ELL students, students identifying as African American and LGBTQ.
-Identify, and conduct outreach to, families who face language barriers and other challenges to participation in the special education process, and whose pupils have experienced significant disruption to their education as a result of the COVID-19 pandemic Campaign with through multiple communication channels: social- media, video recordings, print, other.
+Identify, and conduct outreach to, families who face language barriers and other challenges to participation in the special education process, and whose pupils have experienced significant disruption to their education as a result of the COVID-19 pandemic communication channels: social- media, video recordings, print, other.
 Provide transportation, incentives, food and other for activities to draw in parents.
-Create welcoming schools with empathy where parents are heard; staff is accessible.
-Students with disabilities, with Autism, and those subject to "Child-find".
+Create welcoming Students with disabilities, with Autism, and those subject to "Child-find".
 Students identified in dispro. data, with Autism, ELL students, students identifying as African American, students, students with mental health needs and chronic absenteeism.
 Other impacted areas (Identify the impacted area and the plan for using the funds) Missing or late IEPs, assessments, supports services: provide additional staff, interns, coaches, lead teachers, subs, NPA staff, tutoring agencies, additional hours, other.
 Students with outdated IEPs and assessments; students with need of make-up services, students not making progress towards goals.